 3) Liquidation Value – This method is mostly used with businesses that are in their latter part of the business life cycle.
 Assets are valued using a methodical sale of all assets or at auction depending on the circumstances.

 The drawback to asset-based valuation is the variability of values related to each of the asset groups.
 The longer the business has been around the more likely the historical cost value as reported on the balance sheet differs from the current value for a similar asset.
-So business appraisers use another approach – market comparable valuation.
+Business appraisers use another approach – market comparable valuation.

 Market Comparable Valuation